 Itchy, burning rashes or bumps on the skin are telltale signs of a skin allergy.
 Whether you have an allergy or inflammatory skin condition, like psoriasis, Park Plaza Dermatology can help.
-Led by dermatologist Pinkas Lebovits, MD, PC, Park Plaza Dermatology offers comprehensive skin testing and rash treatments at their state-of-the-art office in Midtown Manhattan, New York City.
+Led by practice founder Pinkas Lebovits, MD, PC, the team of NYC dermatologists at Park Plaza Dermatology offers comprehensive skin testing and rash treatments at their state-of-the-art office in Midtown Manhattan, New York City.
 To schedule an appointment with Park Plaza Dermatology for skin rashes, eczema, & allergies, call the office or book online today.

 A skin allergy is your immune system’s response to something that is typically harmless.
 This can trigger a rash, hives, or general discomfort and irritation of your skin.
 Many different types of allergens can trigger an allergic reaction of the skin, including: